Zillowe FoundationZillowe Documentation

 descriptionstringA short description of the repository.

-repo-pkgstring(Optional) The URL template for a pre-built package registry.
+pkglist of PkgLink(Optional) A list of URLs for pre-built package registries.
 Zoi will try to download pre-built packages from here before building from source.

-The repo-pkg and mirrors-pkg URLs can contain the following placeholders, which Zoi will replace at runtime:
+The url, pgp, and hash fields within a PkgLink object can contain the following placeholders, which Zoi will replace at runtime:

 • {os}: The operating system (e.g. linux, macos, windows).